Kaolla/acts_as_bookable/README.md

 from_wrong = Date.today.next_week + 11.hours
 to_wrong = Date.today.next_week + 18.hours

-# OK - time_start and time_end belong to the same occurrence
+# OK - start_time and end_time belong to the same occurrence
-@user1.book! @meeting_room, time_start: from_ok, time_end: to_ok
+@user1.book! @meeting_room, start_time: from_ok, end_time: to_ok

-# raise ActsAsBookable::AvailabilityError - both time_start and time_end are inside the schedule, but they belong to different occurrences
+# raise ActsAsBookable::AvailabilityError - both start_time and end_time are inside the schedule, but they belong to different occurrences
-@user2.book! @meeting_room, time_start: from_wrong, time_end: to_wrong
+@user2.book! @meeting_room, start_time: from_wrong, end_time: to_wrong
 ```

 #### Bookable across occurrences **`bookable_across_occurrences: true`**